-Count NBC announcer Bob Costas among them.
-Ditto moviemaker Spike Lee.
-And Philiadelphia Phillies outfielder Lenny Dykstra.
-There's 2,000 subscribers to "Strat Fan," a monthly publication.
+2,000 subscribers to "Strat Fan," a monthly publication.
 Scores of leagues are played in person and through the mail, all over North America.
-There's a heavily attended world championship, which was held last year in New Orleans.
+There's a heavily attended world championship, held last year in New Orleans.

-"I played constantly when I was a kid.
-I played with my cousin, and we were both nearly addicted."
-Costas confessed.
-"We still recall - he's 43 and I'm 41 - and compare notes on games played 20 years ago and more."
+"I played constantly when I was a kid," Costas says.
+"I played with my cousin, and we were both nearly addicted.
+We still recall - he's 43 and I'm 41 - and compare notes on games played 20 years ago and more."

 Costas remains a fan.
-When his cousin had a baby boy this year, he immediately shipped the infant a new version of the game.
-Lee has a soft spot for the game, too: His next movie, Crooklyn, will feature its characters tossing the Strat-O dice.
+When his cousin had a baby boy this year, Costas immediately shipped the infant a new version of the game.
+Lee has a soft spot for the game, too: His next movie, "Crooklyn," will feature its characters tossing the Strat-O dice.

-"The enthusiasm, the loyalty

-- it's a cult," said Richman,

-amazed by what he's wrought.
+"The enthusiasm, the loyalty - it's a cult," says Richman, amazed by what he's wrought.

-All this for a game first marketed from his parents' house and sold via mail order only, with a 25-year-old Richman operating as a one-man band - part president, part go-fer.
+All this for a game first marketed from his parents' house and sold via mail order only, with a 25-year-old Richman operating as a one-man band - part president, part gofer.

-His company nearly failed before it got off the ground.
-In 1961, he borrowed \$3,500 from friends to launch his new game, but lost it all.
+His company nearly went down the tubes before it got off the ground.
+In 1961, he borrowed \$3,500 from friends to launch his new game.
+He lost it all.
 A year later, the Bucknell University graduate paid them back and was broke.

-In 1963, he approached his father with a proposition: "Lend me \$5,000, and if I cannot pay you back by September of this year, I'll go to work for you."
+In 1963, he approached his father with a proposition: "Lend me \$5,000, and if I cannot pay you back by Sep-